bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah, if I was, I would definitely subpoena Block Explorer.
 I think Ledger keeps their logs on Ledger Live for like five years or something.
-So yeah, I think, I think, Yeah, I don't know if you guys are interested.
+Yeah, I don't know if you guys are interested.
 I think that's another angle we're interested in is this hardware wallet kind of integration.
-I think it's kind of funny how you go to kind of you're currently able to go to Greatlands and kind of keep all your private keys on hardware.
+I think it's kind of funny how you go to kind of you're currently able to go to great lengths and keep all your private keys on hardware.
 But then when you want to just like know how much money you have, you kind of have to, you have to just, you end up kind of just going to a block explorer or ledger or whoever, and kind of just telling them your address and your IP address and stuff.
 So yeah.

 Speaker 5: 01:11:46

 You could connect it to your own node, right?
-Yes, yes.
-I guess, to it and stuff, so yeah.

 Speaker 1: 01:11:53

 Yeah, yeah.
 Especially from mobile clients and stuff.
-Yeah, no, go ahead.

 Speaker 0: 01:11:58